jerry9871/CausalLinkSim/README.md

 ## Inspirations and principles behind

 The simulation is built around my idea of **causal links**.
 The causal link is a fundamental, unilateral, non-physical coupling relation along which the interaction propagates.
 A **particle** is a potentiality, that manifests itself into observable space.
 Spacetime is the observable metric emerging from the NxN causality link network.
-Postulates I follow are:
+Principles I follow are:

 - Causality is fundamental and "speed" of causality is constant and finite.
 - Everything only exists in relation to eveyryhing else.
 Without relation, there is no existence in spacetime and existence loses meaning.